dxos/dxos/docs/docs/guide/quick-start.md

 *   Ensure the [`dx` CLI](#creating-apps-with-dx-cli) is installed
 *   Ensure there is a [`dx.yml`](kube/dx-yml-file) file in the project root

-If you're using the DXOS application template:
+If you're using the DXOS application template (from `dx app create`):

 ```bash
 pnpm run deploy